 This year, you can save on taxes by buying a wood-burning fire feature!
 In 2021 and 2022, U.S. consumers buying highly efficient wood stoves and larger residential biomass heating systems will be able to claim a 22% tax credit.

 The credit is uncapped and based on the full cost of the unit, including purchase and installation.
-It will remain at 26% through 2022 and decrease to 22% in 2023.
+It will remain at 22% through 2023.
 Purchases and installations completed on or after January 1, 2021 through December 31, 2023 can qualify.

 Does Any Wood Stove Qualify?

 To qualify for the tax credit, you must have purchased and/or installed a biomass-fueled heater with a thermal efficiency of at least 75% per the higher heating value (HHV) of the fuel.
 You can reference the EPA-certified wood heater database or reach out to our team at Four Day Fireplace to find out which products qualify.

 The product must have been purchased, installed, or both between January 1, 2021, and December 31, 2023.
 Biomass products purchased and installed before 2021 do not qualify for this particular tax credit.

 Where Did the New Tax Credit Come From?

 At the end of December 2020, a spending legislation and pandemic relief package was signed into law.
 The package included a tax credit for wood and pellet heaters, including stoves and whole-home heating systems.

 Wood-burning stoves and heating systems will now qualify for a renewable energy investment tax credit through Section 25D of the Internal Revenue Code.
 Previously, only solar, geothermal, fuel cell, and small wind systems could qualify for this tax credit.
 The new tax credit eliminates a previous provision for biomass stoves under IRC Section 25C, which some consumers may have used on their 2020 tax returns.